 "I was sick, and ye visited me…” (Matthew 25:36)

 refers to ministering unto those who are confined in a place of restraint, such as a jail or prison, or kept in custody as a result of the legal process.

 “I was in prison, and ye came unto me.”
 (Matthew 25:36)

 Adam S. Bennion once told of an incident that occurred when he was speaking to hundreds of inmates at the Utah State Penitentiary.
 After asking the inmates what occurred in their lives which resulted in their imprisonment, they answered almost without exception— “We are here in the state penitentiary, because there came a time in our lives when we were made to feel that nobody cared what happened to us.”
 Harold B. Lee, BYU Speeches of the Year, February 13, 1963, The New Era

 may also refer to helping those who are in a spiritual prison.
 As they repent and accept the gospel of Jesus Christ, repentance enables them to loose themselves from the spiritual darkness of unbelief, ignorance and sin, and to feel a greater closeness to God.

 ____________________________Few things come to an end faster

-than the spirit of Christmas when the giving ends, along with the magic of the season.
+than the spirit of Christmas when the giving ends, and takes with it the magic of the season.
 The Christmas season is a time

 when most in the world feel greater love, peace, and “good will towards men.”